patherlkd/Diversity-Challenge/README.md

 ### Adding questions

-The Diversity Challenge code requires a database of questions.
-This database is located at
+The Diversity Challenge code requires a database of questions (2).
+This database (initially empty) is located at
 > DC_QUESTIONS/questions/questions.csv

 which is structured as follows
 > N/A, author, contact, category, question, answer

 .
 The structure is due to the initial construction of the Diversity Challenge database, you can, of course, change this structure in the code (see *DC_QUESTIONS/DC_questions.py*).
 Please keep the fields in pure text format.

+(2) Again, following the launch of our website we will detail on how to gain access to the question bank we have made.
+If before then, you would like to know how to use some of our database please contact us via direct message on Twitter `@DiversityChall` or via email `diversitychallenge@gmail.com` and ask for Luke Davis.
+Creating a database is also a very fun and enlightening exercise, we recommend it!

 ---